-Is your child frequently showing intense signs of fear during their sleep?
+Is your toddler frequently showing intense signs of fear during their sleep?
 Are you growing concerned it’s more than regular nightmares?

-Many parents have been woken in the night to comfort a disturbed toddler suffering from their first nightmare, but night terrors bring a whole new level of fear to this already stressful situation.
+Many parents have been woken in the night to comfort a disturbed child suffering from their first nightmare, but night terrors bring a whole new level of fear to this already stressful situation.

-Up to 6 percent of children are plagued with night terrors, a type of sleep disturbance characterized by intense fear, crying, or panic in a child’s sleep.
+Up to 6% of children are plagued with night terrors, a type of sleep disturbance characterized by intense fear, crying, or panic in a child’s sleep.

-This disorder is usually seen around the age of 3, but it can occur later, and usually is outgrown by the age of 13 (source).
+This disorder is usually seen around the age of 3, but it can occur later.
+Children usually outgrow it by the age of 13 (1).

-Recognizing the symptoms of night terrors is important in implementing a successful control plan and reducing risks.
+It’s important to recognize the symptoms of night terrors to implement a successful control plan and reduce risks.
 A child experiencing night terrors may be more tired and cranky, which leads to additional behavioral problems.

-When we sleep, there are two different kinds that our brain transitions through, each with a set of specific stages.
-A night terror is a kind of turbulence a toddler experiences when reaching the final stage of sleep before entering their REM (rapid eye movement) cycle (source).
+Our brain transitions through two different kinds of sleep at night, each with a set of specific stages.
+A night terror is a kind of turbulence a child experiences when reaching the final stage of sleep before entering their REM (rapid eye movement) cycle (2).

 Nightmares Versus Night Terrors

-On the surface, nightmares and night terrors may seem very similar and can stump parents for months before realizing how deep the problem really is for their toddler.
+On the surface, nightmares and night terrors may seem very similar and can stump parents for months before they realize how serious the problem is.

-Both nightmares and night terrors trigger a reaction of fear from your child.
-In a nightmare, your child will typically wake up on their own, or be easily woken by you.
-A night terror is the opposite of this, keeping your baby stuck in this panic for up to an hour at a time.
+Both nightmares and night terrors trigger a fear reaction in your child.
+When having a nightmare, your child will typically wake up on their own, or be easily woken by you.
+A night terror is the opposite of this and may keep your child panicking for up to an hour.

-It’s scary for you both!
-When my toddler first started having night terrors, I thought my heart would absolutely break.
-I knew something was wrong immediately just by the way he would act while still in a deep, unbreakable sleep.
+Night terrors in toddlers are scary for children and parents!
+When my child first started having night terrors, I thought my heart would break.
+I immediately knew something was wrong by the way he would act while still in a deep, unbreakable sleep.

-Night terrors can show a variety of signs, but some of the most common include:
+Night terrors can show a variety of signs, but these are some of the most common:

 - Intense, loud crying: This can sometimes include other verbal signs of distress like moaning, screaming, or gasping.

-By definition, night terrors are caused by an over-stimulation of the nervous system during sleep.
-This can happen for several reasons, some of them being hereditary, and some stress related.
+Night terrors are caused by an over-stimulation of the nervous system during sleep.
+This can happen for several reasons, some hereditary and some stress-related.

-Up to 80 percent of children suffering night terrors have a family history with sleep disturbances (source).
+Up to 80% of children suffering from night terrors have a family history of sleep disturbances (3).

-Eliminating stress and watching their diet and environment can help you understand what’s triggering these episodes.
-In the case of my toddler, he wasn’t getting enough sleep.
-Introducing a longer nap time, earlier bedtime, and better before-bed routines help reduce the number of episodes.
+If you eliminate stress and watch your child’s diet and environment, you can better understand what’s triggering these episodes.
+In the case of my child, he wasn’t getting enough sleep.
+We introduced a longer nap time, earlier bedtime, and better before-bed routines to help reduce the number of episodes.

-Other reasons your toddler may be experiencing night terrors could be:
+These are some other reasons your child may be experiencing night terrors:

-- Recurring stress: Starting school, experiencing bullying, increased fighting in the household, or other forms of stress as a result of changes are a very likely cause.
+- Recurring stress: Starting school, experiencing bullying, increased fighting in the household, or other forms of stress from changes are potential causes.